- 1Gone by in time and no longer existing: the danger is now pastMore example sentences

-- 1.1The history of a person, country, or institution: the monuments act as guidelines through the country’s colorful past
+- 1.1The history of a person or place: the monuments act as guidelines through the country’s colourful past

 - 1.2 • informal A part of a person’s history that is considered to be shameful: the heroine was a lady with a pastMore example sentences

 - It's a basic film noir set-up: a guy with a past and a blonde with a problem, and a supporting cast of lost souls.

 - The once-revered footballer is no different from any other alcoholic with a past.

 - He's also desperate to unearth Lady Dedlock's secret past and is intent on making her life hell.

 - 2 Grammar A past tense or form of a verb: a simple past of the first conjugationMore example sentences